TokenEngineeringCommunity/website/docs/academy-welcome.md

 ## Token Engineering @BerlinBlockchainWeek 2022 (BBW2022)
 ![TE Fundamentals](/img/TEA_BBW2022.jpg)

-We'll be part of the BerlinBlockchainWeek program with a string of events thoughtout the week of September 12-18.
+We'll be part of the BerlinBlockchainWeek program with a string of events throughout the week of September 12-18.

 What you can expect: